jessetrippe/jessetrippe.github.io/_work_items/01-amazon-dispatch.md

 <section>
 	<div>
 		<h2>Final Design</h2>
 		<p>The final tool allows dispatchers to see where routes are, where drivers are, and quickly spot and triage exceptions.
 This enables 3rd-party companies to establish and more fully optimize their operations.
-The final designs were taken to a delivery station and presented to users for further feedback.
-We also collected many additional, nice-to-have feature requests which were collected and added to a future-feature list.</p>
+The final designs were taken to a delivery station and presented to users for further feedback some of which was implemented and some was added to a future feature list.</p>
 	</div>
 	<div class="span-2">
 		<img src="https://jessetrippe-cdn-173419.appspot.com/amazon-dispatch-01.png" alt="Amazon Dispatch Final Design 1">